Mamoor Ali Khan

 Role: Research Support & Data Analysis

-Provided key technical execution including advanced R coding, large-scale data cleaning, web scraping, and database management.
-Coordinated high-level field activities, including MP workshops and governance conferences.
+Led technical execution including advanced R programming, large-scale data cleaning, web scraping, and database management.
+Coordinated field activities including parliamentary workshops and international governance conferences.

 01